-If your Android smartphone or other Android device will not connect to the 5GHz frequency, there are several fixes that can be done.
+If your Android smartphone or other Android devices will not connect to the 5GHz frequency, there are several fixes that can be done.

 First, be sure the router and Android device are 5GHz compatible.

-While most devices are 5GHz compatible, routers are often not upgraded as much and maybe an older signal-band unit.
+While most devices are 5GHz compatible, a very old router may not have 5GHz and possibly be an older 2.4GHz signal-band only unit.

 8 Fixes If 5GHz WiFi Not Showing Up on Your Android Device

-- Fix# 3 Test 5GHz WiFi Connection with Another Device
+- Test 5GHz WiFi Connection with Another Device

-- Fix# 7 Check the Router for a Firmware Update
+- Check the Router for a Firmware Update

 Most routers will have an On/Off or reset button but unplugging it and plugging it back in will also work.